-The capital city of the Balearic Islands in Spain, Palma (or Palma de Mallorca), is home to many cultural venues dedicated to sharing the rich history and heritage of the region.
-Museums, exhibition halls and art galleries in the city offer a wide variety of exhibits with topics including archaeology, religion, medieval architecture and avant-garde art.
+Palma (Palma de Mallorca), is home to many cultural venues depicting the rich history and heritage of the region.
+Museums, exhibition halls and art galleries offer a wide variety of artefacts displaying archaeology, religion, medieval architecture and avant-garde art.

 Museo de Arte Español Contemporáneo (Fundación Juan March)